bjornnorgaard/SU18/README.md

-# SU18
+# Summer University 2018
-Common repository for IT Minds Summer University 2018
+Common repository for IT Minds Summer University 2018.